Cars Brands that start with B

 Byd Logo

-BYD Company Ltd is a Chinese car manufacturer based in Shenzhen, Guangdong (China), founded in 1995 by Wang Chuanfu and Lu Xiang-yang.
-Has subsidiaries BYD Automobile and BYD Electronic and BYD Co. car manufacturing company founded in 2003 in Shenzhen.
-One of the most famous models of the company, still produced today, is the Flyer.
-Next came BYD F3 DM, which sold 10,000 units per month.
-Among its models is BYD Shang, a hybrid compact van, and BYD HAN luxury sedan in electric and hybrid versions.
+BYD Company Ltd is a Chinese automobile manufacturer based in Shenzhen, Guangdong Province, China, founded in 1995 by Wang Chuanfu and Lu Xiang-yang.
+It has subsidiaries BYD Automobile and BYD Electronic, as well as the BYD Co. automobile manufacturing company founded in 2003 in Shenzhen.
+One of the company’s most famous models, still in production today, is the Flyer.
+This was followed by the BYD F3 DM, which sold 10,000 units per month.
+The company’s models include the BYD Shang hybrid compact van and the BYD HAN luxury sedan in electric and hybrid versions.

 Byton